lekhrajdinkar/02-spring/aws/04_network/05_API_gateway.md

 ---
 ## A. deployment model
   - `edge-optimized` (default)
-    - deployed in many region
+    - deployed in many edge location/s
-    - backed by : cloudFront,CDN, edge-location
+    - backed by : cloudFront distribution.
     - for global user
   - `regional`
     - deployed in single region eg: us-west-1